youmad-app/youmad-shell/README.md

 A: Ask your lawyer, not us.

 **Q: Why is it called YouMAD?**
-A: Because you're mad at streaming services.
+A: Because you're insane if you're using any other tool.
 Keep up.

 **Q: Can it download video?**
 A: No. It's a MUSIC downloader.
 Reading is fundamental.